Self-hosting administration: The self-hosting handbook

 But, for those who are curious, we have an excellent tutorial on getting started with Docker Swarm.

-The fifth, sixth, seventh, and nth pages of this handbook are coming soon.
+The fifth page—Self-hosting Nextcloud with Docker—is now available!
+The sixth, seventh, and nth pages of this handbook are coming soon.
 Next, I’ll cover how to add specific apps, such as Nextcloud or just a plain ‘ol Nginx web server, to this stack.